Contacts & FAQs

 Prospective students are requested to pay 65% of tuition fee by:

-• “Regular”,“Dante” and “Music study programme” students and students not admitted to the degree course in medicine and surgery after taking the admission test: 1 October 2022.
+• “Regular” and “Dante” students and students not admitted to the degree course in medicine and surgery after taking the admission test: 1 October 2024.

 The remaining 20% of total tuition fees is due by:

-• “Regular” , “Dante” and “Music study programme” students and students not admitted to the degree course in medicine and surgery after taking the admission test: 22 October 2022.
+• “Regular” , “Dante” and students not admitted to the degree course in medicine and surgery after taking the admission test: 22 October 2024.

 What does the tuition fee include?